+(h) If an agency submits a renewal application before the expiration date of the license in accordance with this subsection, the license does not expire until HHSC has made a final determination on the application with payment received.

-(j) If an agency submits a timely renewal application in accordance with this section, and an action to revoke, suspend, or deny renewal of the license is pending at the time of submission, the agency may continue to operate, and the license is valid until the agency has had an opportunity for a formal hearing as described in §97.601 of this chapter (relating to Enforcement Actions).
-Until the action to revoke, suspend, or deny renewal of the license is completed, the agency must continue to submit a renewal application in accordance with this section.
-HHSC issues a renewal license only if HHSC determines the reason for the proposed action no longer exists.
+(1) If an enforcement action is pending at the time the renewal applicant submits a renewal application, the agency’s license does not expire and the agency may continue to operate until HHSC had made a final determination on the application, concurrent with the agency’s opportunity for a formal hearing as described in §558.601 of this chapter (relating to Enforcement Actions).

+(2) A license expires if the license holder fails to submit a renewal application in accordance with the subsection before the expiration date.

-(k) If a license holder fails to submit a timely renewal application in accordance with this section because the license holder is or was on active duty with the armed forces of the United States of America outside the state of Texas, the license holder may renew the license pursuant to this subsection.
+(i) If a license holder fails to submit a renewal application in accordance with subsection (h) of this section because the license holder is or was on active duty with the armed forces of the United States of America outside the state of Texas, the license holder may renew the license pursuant to this subsection.

 (1) An individual having power of attorney from the license holder or other authority to act on behalf of the license holder may request renewal of the license.
 The renewal application must include a current address and telephone number for the individual requesting the renewal.

-(2) An agency may request a renewal application before or after the expiration of the license.
+(2) An agency may submit a request for a renewal application through the online portal before or after the expiration of the license.

 (3) A copy of the official orders or other official military documentation showing that the license holder is or was on active military duty serving outside the state of Texas must be submitted to HHSC with the renewal application.